murph234/murph234.github.io/_posts/2017-7-1-Star-Trek-Discovery.md

 ---
 layout: post
-title: Star Trek: Discovery - Principle or Interest?
+title: "Star Trek: Discovery - Principle or Interest?"
-tags: [cable,CBS,Star Trek: Discovery,tv]
+tags: [cable,CBS,"Star Trek: Discovery",tv]
 ---
 The latest series in the Star Trek franchise finally has it's release date, September 24th, 2017.
 As a long-time Trek fan, I'm definitely interested in the new series.
 The casting looks good, the props, sets, and uniforms  we've seen in the trailers also look good.
 I will say, though, the design of the Discovery we've seen so far is kinda meh.